mkenne11/nogotofail-pii/docs/pii_analysis.md

 nogotofail has two types of PII that are detected in mobile mobile application traffic:

-1. Information manually specified in the server configuration file.
-See the [Server PII](#server_pii) section.
+1. Information manually specified in the server configuration file discussed in the [Server PII](#server_pii) section.
-2. Device information collected by the client app.
-See the [Client PII](#client_pii) section.
+2. Device information collected by the client app presented in the [Client PII](#client_pii) section.

 <a name="server_pii"></a>
 #### Server PII